Skip to content

 8. Disable Bing in the Start Menu

-Microsoft integrates its own search engine Bing into the Windows Start Menu and Windows 11 is not an exception.
+Microsoft integrates its search engine Bing into the Windows Start Menu and Windows 11 is not an exception.
 Whenever you search for a file, image, or document, you’ll also see search suggestions from Bing.
 If you don’t like that, there’s no way to disable Bing in the Start Menu from Settings.
 However, if you opt for the Registry Editor hack given below, you are not out of luck.

 1. Navigate to the following location in the Registry Editor.